IndieMasco/TechEdWeek4Assignment/READme.md

 # Stretch Requirements

 - ✅ 🏹 Style the page excellently, for example, by adding extra UX considerations or animations.
   - I feel like I have achieved this as I've gone for a simple and clean design, made everything flow nicely together, I've kept my colour palette to just 3 throughout my site, I've added white borders to help break certain elements up
+- ✅ 🏹 Provide additional functionality on the form, for example, by adding form validation or other options.
+  - I have added placeholder text in each box to help users know what to put in the boxes and I've made the review box have a maximum characters of 300

 # requirements that I wasn't able to achieve

-- ❌ 🏹 Provide additional functionality on the form, for example, by adding form validation or other options.
 - ❌ 🏹 Add a delete button to each message and a DELETE route in the server.
 - ❌ 🏹 Create an option for users to like others’ posts.
+  - I've started on these two stretch goals.
+I've added a button for both and styled them.
+I've just got to do the JavaScript to make them actually work

 # Wireframe